Goat’s Milk Formula for Babies: A Comprehensive Guide

 Like cow’s milk or soy, formulas made with goat’s milk that meets regulatory requirements provide the nutrients necessary for proper nutrition for growth.

-Studies show baby’s fed goat’s milk formula growth at the same rate as those fed cow’s milk formula, with no difference in weight, length and head circumference (2).
+Studies show baby’s fed goat’s milk formula grow at the same rate as those fed cow’s milk formula, with no difference in weight, length and head circumference (2).

 Digestive Benefits